FreshSupaSulley/Auto-2FA/README.md

 4. You are socially engineered to export your own Duo Mobile device information to an unauthorized party.
 5. You click Auto 2FA by accident, and as it just so happens, someone who knows your username and your password tried to login at the same time and you just approved their login.

+Additionally, your data is **NOT** encrypted in your browser (at least right now, this might be a feature down the line).

-What should be clear is that these kinds of attacks are pretty unlikely to happen to someone who has a basic sense of security.
-As a result of this reasoning, and in my humble (and biased) opinion, you can rest easy knowing using Auto 2FA won't practically increase your chances of being the victim of any related cyber-attacks, and can safely use this extension.
+But what should be clear is that these kinds of attacks are pretty unlikely to happen to someone who has a basic sense of security.
+As a result of this reasoning, and in my humble (and biased) opinion, you can rest easy knowing using Auto 2FA won't *practically* increase your chances of being the victim of any related cyber-attacks, and can safely use this extension.

 #### Does this extension hack my Duo account to work?
 No. Auto 2FA establishes itself as a new device using the same process as the phone app.